 The 16 tribes of Nagaland are:

 The village is set up at the base of the towering Mt.Japfu and is divided into several different areas.
 Upon entrance, one can walk along the smooth concrete road leading to the village.

 Read More – Apatani Tribe of Ziro Valley, Arunachal Pradesh

 There are several interesting things to see and experience, here are some of them:

 Exhibition cum display

 What awaits you is a horticultural display of indigenous produce including many species of vegetables and fruits competing for a prize.
-At Bamboo pavilion, one can see and buy local indigenous products from the various regions of the state.
+At the Bamboo pavilion, one can see and buy local indigenous products from the various regions of the state.
 Visiting these stalls and learning more about their local products is an enriching experience indeed.

 Nagaland produces several organic products such as juices, syrups, sauces, pickles, and condiments.
 Each region has its own variety of produce.
 Their staple ingredients including chilies and fermented soybean are representative of their culinary culture.
 You can purchase these products at the pavilion.

 Some of these stalls have some exquisite artifacts of various Naga tribes.
-These include Naga jewelry made out of an eclectic variety of colorful beads, Naga shawls and stoles, traditional costumes of various tribes, cutlery made from bamboo and many souvenirs to carry home.
+These include Naga jewelry made out of an eclectic variety of colorful beads, Naga shawls and stoles, traditional costumes of various tribes, cutlery made from bamboo, and many souvenirs to carry home.